 - Ensuring that all financial accounting and inventory records are created in accordance with policies and procedures established by the company

-- Keeping the chief financial officer, chief accountant, or anyone other than the director of operations apprised of inventory turns, supply costs, budget allocations, price changes
+- Keeping the chief financial officer, chief accountant, and other relevant personnel abreast of inventory turns, supply costs, budget allocations, and price changes

 - Checking all employees’ vehicle registrations to ensure they comply with company policy regarding mileage reimbursements

 - Maintaining files on any special requirements (i.e., medical issues) that may be requested by company personnel with respect to benefits packages or retirement plans (i.e. life insurance coverage.)